 Heart rate monitor

-Garmin added the ELEVATE optical heart rate sensor on both watches, and they are both very accurate, also providing users with new features.
+Garmin added the ELEVATE optical heart rate sensor on both watches.
+It is very accurate, and provides users with new features.

-Pulse OX is a helpful new feature that gives you your blood oxygenation levels every 15 minutes for acclimating to altitude training.
+Pulse OX is a niche but nonetheless useful new feature.
+This measures your blood oxygenation levels every 15 minutes for acclimating to altitude training.
 This is especially helpful when you’re pushing yourself, so you can tailor your workouts to increase your body’s VO2 max.
 Key stats to watch out for include your SPo2 falling below 95%.
 You also get advanced sleep statistics from this feature.

 Aside from SPo2 levels, you get a lot of different features when it comes to using your heart rate information.
 These include autodetecting your maximum heart rate, heart rate reserve, and lactate threshold heart rate, giving you an idea of when your muscles start to fatigue, and helping you run smarter.

 The accelerometer on both watches is very accurate.
-It’s self-calibrating, and the accuracy of your speed, distance, and cadence improves the more you use it for running with GPS turned off.
+It’s self-calibrating, and the accuracy of your speed, distance, and cadence all improve the more you use it for running with GPS turned off.

 With the built-in altimeter and compass on both watches, you also get extremely accurate elevation and direction data.